 Smartphones that have the largest screen to body ratio have their own charm.
 They look delicate and give it a premium look.

-Why Scree-to-body ration is ?
+What Screen-to-body ration is ?

 But phones themselves are getting huge and heavy, leaving an impact not just in our wallets but even in our pant or shirt pockets and purses.
 Some phone makers have taken notice and tried to trim the side bezels as much as possible.